achendev/justcode/README.md

 If you change the server URL or port, remember to update it in the extension's profile settings.

+## 🗂️ Handling Large Projects: Automatic Context Filtering

+LLMs have a context window limit, meaning you can't always send your entire project's source code at once.
+JustCode has a smart feature to help you manage this.

+### Context Size Limit

+In each profile's settings (click the ⚙️ button), you can set a **Context Size Limit** in characters.
+The default is 3,000,000.

+### Automatic Exclusion Suggestions

+If you click `Get Context` and the tool determines that your project's content exceeds this limit, it won't send the code.
+Instead, it will do the following:

+1.  **Analyze Your Project:** It quickly scans your project's file structure and the size of each file.
+2.  **Generate a Smart Prompt:** It sends this file tree analysis to the LLM, asking it to suggest which files and directories should be excluded to shrink the context size.
+The prompt is specifically designed to identify common non-essential files like `node_modules`, build artifacts, large data files, and logs.
+3.  **Receive Exclusion Patterns:** The LLM will respond with a comma-separated list of patterns (e.g., `node_modules/,dist/,*.log`).
+4.  **Update and Retry:** You can then copy this list, paste it into your profile's "Exclude Patterns" field, and click `Get Context` again.

+This workflow turns the tedious task of manually curating a large project's context into a quick, AI-assisted process.

 ## 🔄 Usage Workflow

 1.  **Start the Server:** Ensure the local Flask server is running.